vavrusa/vavrusa.github.io/_posts/2015-10-15-kresd-scripting.md

 ## What are layers

 Callbacks you can execute on each new/completed query, and resolver sub-requests.
-For example - log all `AAAA` answers from `*.kiwi`, or refuse all queries matching a blocklist.
+For example - to log all `AAAA` answers from `*.kiwi`, or refuse all queries matching a blocklist.
 Here's an example similar to [the documentation](http://knot-resolver.readthedocs.org/en/latest/modules_api.html#writing-a-module-in-lua).

 ```lua
 local mod = {}